QTIM-Lab/MedICI-Challenge-Bundles/Template/README/README.md

 ![upload_docker_image](upload_docker_image.png)

 Already uploaded images will be under the "Images:" heading.
-Copy that image to your clipboard or memory and head to the *Submit / View Results* side tab under *Participate*.
+Copy the uploaded image name to your clipboard and head to the *Submit / View Results* side tab under *Participate*.

+Once there clck the *Submit Docker* button and paste in the image name you copied and click send.
 ![sample_docker_submission](sample_docker_submission.png)

+Your results should be visible once the job is done as before in the results table below.

 > ...4/1/2021 Azure broke and I'm waiting for it to come back online...the rest to follow